ChalmersGU-data-structure-courses/OpenDSA/Published/ChalmersGU-DSABook/html/_sources/ListMap.rst.txt

 (which takes :math:`O(n)` time), and then we remove it (which takes another :math:`O(n)` time).
 This is double the work than it should be, which is unnecessary.

+.. codeinclude:: ChalmersGU/ListMap
+   :tag: Remove

-This would constitute no problem if the **Iterator** interface would include a method for removing the "current" element from a list, which our simple API doesn't have.
+If the **Iterator** interface would include a method for removing the "current" element from a list, it would be possible to improve the method.
+Our simple API doesn't have that possibility, so we have to stick with the slightly slower version.
-However, in the "real" Java API, iterators have a "remove-the-current" method, so in "real life" it's not a problem to do this.
+However, in the "real" Java API, iterators have a "remove-the-current" method, so it is possible to optimise removal a little bit.

-Implementing the ``remove`` method is left as an exercise to the reader.
+Implementing the ``remove`` method using teh ``delete`` method of Java Iterators is left as an exercise to the reader.

 Using linked key-value nodes